On this page

 When someone wakes up after naloxone, they may feel some symptoms of opioid withdrawal like pain, sweating, nausea, or vomiting.
 The person may also feel confused, anxious or slightly agitated.
 Rarely are people combative or violent.

 Naloxone can be sprayed into the nose or injected into a thick muscle like the thigh or upper arm.
-These are the 4 types of naloxone currently available; click each one to learn more about it.
+These are the two types of naloxone currently available; click each one to learn more about it.

 All of the naloxone products available are similarly effective against opioid overdose.
 A health care provider or pharmacist can help you select which product is best for you.